supcik/academic-www/content/home/features.md

 weight = 20

 [[feature]]
-  icon = "files-o"
+  icon = "battery-full"
-  icon_pack = "fa"
+  icon_pack = "fas"
   name = "Highly Flexible"
-  description = "Easily manage many different types of content including the homepage, blog posts, publications, talks, projects, and custom pages.
+  description = "Easily manage many different types of content including the homepage, blog posts, publications, talks, slides, tutorials, projects, and custom pages.
 Academic even has multilingual support."

 [[feature]]
-  icon = "pencil"
+  icon = "edit"
-  icon_pack = "fa"
+  icon_pack = "fas"
-  name = "Markdown, Code, and Math Support" description = "Write in Markdown (or RMarkdown) with support for code highlighting and LaTeX math formatting.
+  name = "Markdown, Code, Math"
+  description = "Write in Markdown (or RMarkdown) with support for code highlighting and LaTeX math formatting.
 You can even use our time-saving shortcodes too."

 [[feature]]
-  icon = "picture-o"
+  icon = "brush"
-  icon_pack = "fa"
+  icon_pack = "fas"
-  name = "Themes and Plugins"
+  name = "Themes & Plugins"
   description = "Academic has a powerful theme and plugin system.
 Themes let you modify Academic's colors to suit your preferences.
 Then choose the widgets you want and place them where you want."

 +++